← Return to Blog

 Should You Volunteer Abroad?

 The conversations about tourism's impacts are interesting, but the more productive questions are those that ask, "How can I be a better kind of traveler?"
-Voluntourism can be a better form of traveling.
+Voluntourism can be a better, alternative form of travel.

 Grace Lower, another blogger for Seven Corners, reflected on her own experience as a voluntourist.